-Project management techniques are constantly evolving, and even recently have gained from insight from devops or 'agile' approaches which promotes a cross-departmental approach to tasks.
+Project management techniques are constantly evolving.
+Recently, the devops or 'agile' approaches have added a further string to the bow for businesses seeking to promote a cross-departmental approach to tasks.

-Read on for our top tips on how to make your projects a success.
+Read on for our top tips on how to make your project is a success.

 Read next: Best open source project management tools

 One of the most critical steps in any project management process is communication.
 It is important to ensure that all communication lines are open, and everyone involved in the project is aware of each individual’s role and who to report to.

 This will bring all team members and stakeholders together on the same page regarding the project's strategy, objectives, and budget.